Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 need to calculate the coupling.
 But this is just a maybe, what's there is probably good enough.
 Don't want to steal too much power from the transmitter.

+There are now individual power enables on each AX5043.
+Do we need the main one?
+The problem is we would need a lot of processor GPIOs that are pulled down by default, or we would need to switch to power chips with active low enables.
+Plus there is then no power limiting.
+Probably not a good idea.

 # RF Shields